lsawade/obsproclib/docs/source/api.rst

 All functions are available in the top-level namespace.
 But are defined in submodules modules to keep the directory structure clean.

-.. autofunction:: obsplotlib.read_toml
+.. autofunction:: obsproclib.read_toml

-.. autofunction:: obsplotlib.queue_multiprocess_stream
+.. autofunction:: obsproclib.queue_multiprocess_stream

-.. autofunction:: obsplotlib.process_stream
+.. autofunction:: obsproclib.process_stream

-.. autofunction:: obsplotlib.split_stream_in
+.. autofunction:: obsproclib.split_stream_inv

-.. autofunction:: obsplotlib.stream_multiply
+.. autofunction:: obsproclib.stream_multiply